andrico1234/oui-ui/docs/docs/intro.md

 >
 > Long term, we hope that Open UI will establish a standard process for developing high-quality UI controls suitable for addition to the web platform.

-oui-ui is designed to be used anywhere on the web, regardless of whether you choose to use a framework like React or Vue.
+oui-ui is the implementation of these proposed UI controls as web component library, and so can be used with HTML, or with a framework like React or Vue.

 ## Quick start